Q. HOW DO I APPLY FOR eCMID ACCREDITATION AND DO I NEED TO BE AN IMCA MEMBER?

 Q. WHEN DO I NEED TO APPLY TO ATTEND AN eCMID ACCREDITATION COURSE?

 A. You have up to 2 years from the date of your accreditation to ratify this by attending a one day eCMID accreditation course at one of the worldwide training centre hubs we will promote at your cost.
-The cost of the one day’s training is £450 + VAT.
+The cost of the one day’s training is £475 (plus VAT if applicable).
 If you fail to ratify your accreditation by attending one of these workshops, then your accreditation will deem to be ‘incomplete’ and your listing will be removed from this web site and your AVI access de-activated from IMCA’s eCMID database.

 Q. WHO DELIVERS THE ONE DAY eCMID ACCREDITATION COURSE?

 A. Members of the International Institute of Marine Surveying and other suitably qualified people, including eCMID Accredited Vessel Inspectors deliver the training.